ryan-mahoney/Framework/docs/components/index.rst

 Separation is a way to bind the data returned from a RESTful API to a "partial" template that will render the data into a complete page "layout".

-FMF uses separation under-the-hood for rendering collections and forms.
+Opine-PHP uses separation under-the-hood for rendering collections and forms.
 Here is a simple example for how it may be used for rendering a homepage:

 .. code-block:: php